Leyton Midland Road railway station: History

-Station today
+In common with other stations on the line, usage has risen greatly this century following improvements in train services and the reintroduction of station staff under London Overground, and peak-hour overcrowding of the two-car diesel trains became a major issue before electric trains were introduced from 2019.
+Electrification of the line was finally approved after a long campaign and was achieved for 2017.
+Services from the station were suspended for 8 months (June 2016 – February 2017) whilst the work was carried out.

+Design

 Since the takeover by London Overground the station has benefited from a major refit including deep clean, new signing, a ticket machine and additional waiting shelters.
-The community garden which was started by members of the GOBLIN support group is tended by station staff now, one of whom recently won an award for outstanding service to passengers.
+The community garden which was started by members of the GOBLIN support group is tended by station staff.
 The station also contains help points and automatic ticket gates have now been installed.
 Controversially, the Midland Road entrance is now closed.

-Services and connections

-The service has been improved in stages to four trains per hour, weekdays and weekends except late evenings when it goes down to two trains per hour.
+Location

-London Bus routes 69, 97 and W16 and night route N26 serve the station.
+London Buses routes 69, 97 and W16 and night route N26 serve the station.

-Recent proposals

-In common with other stations on the line, usage has greatly increased in recent years, following improvements in train services and the reintroduction of station staff, and peak-hour overcrowding of the two-car diesel trains is now a major issue.
-Electrification of the line was finally approved after a long campaign and was achieved for 2017.
-Services from the station were suspended for 8 months (June 2016 – February 2017) whilst the work was carried out.